Sudoku solving algorithms: Backtracking

 The disadvantage of this method is that the solving time may be slow compared to algorithms modeled after deductive methods.
 One programmer reported that such an algorithm may typically require as few as 15,000 cycles, or as many as 900,000 cycles to solve a Sudoku, each cycle being the change in position of a "pointer" as it moves through the cells of a Sudoku.

 A different approach which also uses backtracking, draws from the fact that in the solution to a standard sudoku the distribution for every individual symbol (value) must be one of only 46656 patterns.

 In manual sudoku solving this technique is referred to as pattern overlay or using templates and is confined to filling in the last values only.

 A library with all the possible patterns may get loaded or created at program start.
 Then every given symbol gets assigned a filtered set with those patterns, which are in accordance with the given clues.

-In the last step, the actual backtracking part, patterns from these sets are tried to be combined or overlayed in a non-conflicting way until the one permissible combination is hit upon.
+In the last step, the actual backtracking part, patterns from these sets are tried to be combined or overlaid in a non-conflicting way until the one permissible combination is hit upon.

 The Implementation is exceptionally easy when using bit vectors, because for all the tests only bit-wise logical operations are needed, instead of any nested iterations across rows and columns.

 Significant optimization can be achieved by reducing the sets of patterns even further during filtering.
 By testing every questionable pattern against all the reduced sets that were already accepted for the other symbols the total number of patterns left for backtracking is greatly diminished.

 And as with all sudoku brute-force techniques, run time can be vastly reduced by first applying some of the most simple solving practices which may fill in some 'easy' values.